join our collectors community

 This will show any Tyco Typhoon in your area:

-If you’re like me, and live in Australia or another country who does’nt have heaps of these available, then the best place to buy is eBay Global, though postage will obviously be higher.
-Here’s a look what’s available there:
+If you're like me, and live in Australia or another country who doesn't have heaps of these available, then the best place to buy is eBay Global, though postage will obviously be higher.
+Here's a look what's available there:

 What about the Super Typhoon?

-The Taiyo Super Typhoon is a monster sized 1/6 model with the same 9.6V battery pack as the original.
-I’ve never personally drove it, so can’t say much other than it’s harder to find, generally more expensive, and probably best for collectors to focus on rather than someone looking for a little fun or nostalgia.
+I've never personally drove it, so can't say much other than it's harder to find, generally more expensive, and probably best for collectors to focus on rather than someone looking for a little fun or nostalgia.

 What about the Typhoon T-3?

-The T-3 is essentially a T-2 design with an updated body, typically transparent and more colorful, but other than that there are no significant differences in design or behavior.
-The benefit of purchasing a Typhoon T-3 is simply that you’ll find more of them in better condition, often with the full box (if you’re buying the Taiyo version from Japan), and many come in some pretty sweet looking designs
+The benefit of purchasing a Typhoon T-3 is simply that you'll find more of them in better condition, often with the full box (if you're buying the Taiyo version from Japan), and many come in some pretty sweet looking designs

 The T-4 is quite rare, and I've only seen a few of them in the wild, so I won't be speaking about that model in any detail.